Refinancing at a lower mortgage rate

 One great reason to refinance your mortgage is to secure a lower mortgage rate, saving yourself money over time.
 Just ensure that your refinance penalty—which is calculated several ways—doesn’t exceed your potential savings.

 Example savings through a refinance

 Let’s look at a detailed calculation assuming you have a home valued at $350,000 with an outstanding $250,000 mortgage.
 You are 2 years into a 5-year term with a fixed rate of 5.0% and are considering a new 5-year term at 3.5%.
 Throughout the example, we will examine refinance savings and costs.

 To evaluate the interest savings, you start by calculating the difference between mortgage rates.
 You then apply this to your mortgage balance for the remaining 3 years left in your 5-year term:

 1.5%interest rate differential x $250,000 outstanding mortgage x 3 remaining mortgage term = $11,250 interest savings at lower rate

 The major cost of refinancing is your mortgage breakage penalty, which is supposed to capture the lost revenue to your lender when you terminate your mortgage contract.
-On a fixed rate mortgage you will pay the greater of 3 months interest or interest rate differential.
-On a variable mortgage, you will only pay three months’ interest.
+On a fixed-rate mortgage you will pay the greater of 3 months interest or interest rate differential.
+On a variable-rate mortgage, you will only pay three months’ interest.
 Since our example involves a fixed mortgage rate, we must determine both 3 months interest and the interest rate differential (IRD) and choose the greater.

 Step 2 : Determine 3 months interest penalty